Round twin groups on few strands: Abstract

 \section{Abstract}

-We study the fundamental group of the configuration space of $n$ ordered points on the circle no three of which are equal.
-We compute it for $n<6$ and describe its homology for $n=6$.
-We also show how, for arbitrary $n$, this group can be assembled from planar braid groups, relate it to the pure cactus group and construct a cubical complex homotopy equivalent to its classifying space.
+We study the space $\Q_n$ of all configurations of $n$ ordered points on the circle such that no three points coincide, and in which one of the points (say, the last one) is fixed.
+We compute its fundamental group for $n<6$ and describe its homology for $n=6,7$.
+For arbitrary $n$, we compute its first homology and its Euler characteristic.

+We use three geometric approaches.
+On one hand, $\Q_n$ is naturally defined as the complement to an arrangement of codimension-2 subtori in a real torus.
+On the other hand, $\Q_n$ is homotopy equivalent to an explicit nonpositively curved cubical complex.
+Finally, $\Q_n$ can also be assembled from no-3-equal manifolds of the real line.

+We also observe that, up to homotopy, $\Q_n$ may be identified with a subspace of the oriented double cover of the moduli space $\overline{\mathcal{M}}_{0,n}(\R)$ of stable real rational curves with $n$ marked points.
+This gives an embedding of $\pi_1\Q_n$ into the pure cactus group.
+As a corollary, we see that $\pi_1\Q_n$ is residually nilpotent.